-Your tour guide will greet you in the lobby of the historic Prince Arthur Waterfront Hotel, where you will receive a small drink, introduction to the hotel, before exploring Thunder Bay’s haunted streets.
+Your tour guide will greet you in the lobby of the historic Prince Arthur Waterfront Hotel, where you will receive a small drink, introduction to the historic hotel, before exploring Thunder Bay’s haunted streets.

-Walking the neighbourhood, historic buildings, mysterious stories, and haunting tales will be storied en route.
+Walking the neighbourhood, stories behind the historic buildings, mysteries, and haunted tales will be shared en route.

 Prince Arthur Waterfront Hotel

 This historic hotel celebrates over 100+ years of stories and mysterious happenings...

 Taste 2 small delicious treats from local food establishments in Thunder Bay's Waterfront District

 Connect to some of the ghostly stories behind the buildings, landmarks, and history of Lake Superior.